-- Capital requests for landscaping. - Requests for programs or activities that do not directly benefit Halton residents. - Requests that will result in funds being given either directly to individuals or to a third party on behalf of an individual (such as direct cash transfers to individuals or rent subsidies). - Programs or funding requests that do not clearly support a health, safety, or wellbeing objective or do not support populations that are vulnerable to negative health or social outcomes, including those at risk of becoming vulnerable. - Applications that are submitted by an organization for the same program or initiative in both categories of HRCIF funding. - Requests for religious or political activities. - Requests for educational scholarships. - Requests for medical research or equipment, including prescription medication. - Requests for purchases of property. - Applications requesting payment of financing charges, interest on loans, real estate fees, legal fees, or costs related to easements (such as land surveys). - Requests that will be used to establish or contribute to a fund within an organization that provides funding to individuals and/or other organizations or programs. - Requests for fundraising events or drives, including staff resources to support fundraising activities. - Requests for events and festivals not tied to ongoing human services programming or initiatives. - Requests for events where competition is the main focus, including awards or prizes. - Funding for debt retirement or depreciation, or deficit reduction. - Requests to provide licensed child care services. - Requests for mandated government services.
+- Sponsorship applications from a registered charity on behalf of another organization.
+Eligible charities can apply as a sponsor in Category One.
+See the Category One guidelines for details. - Capital requests for construction, renovations, or landscaping.
+Applicants can apply for small capital improvements in Category One.
+See the Category One guidelines for details. - Requests for programs or activities that do not directly benefit Halton residents. - Requests that will result in funds being given either directly to individuals or to a third party on behalf of an individual (such as direct cash transfers to individuals or rent subsidies). - Programs or funding requests that do not clearly support a health, safety, or wellbeing objective or do not support populations that are vulnerable to negative health or social outcomes, including those at risk of becoming vulnerable. - Applications that are submitted by an organization for the same program or initiative in both categories of HRCIF funding. - Requests for religious or political activities. - Requests for educational scholarships. - Requests for medical research or equipment, including prescription medication. - Requests for purchases of property. - Applications requesting payment of financing charges, interest on loans, real estate fees, legal fees, or costs related to easements (such as land surveys). - Requests that will be used to establish or contribute to a fund within an organization that provides funding to individuals and/or other organizations or programs. - Requests for fundraising events or drives, including staff resources to support fundraising activities.

-- Requests for core programs (including staffing) where the Federal and/or Provincial government is primarily responsible for funding.
+- Requests for events and festivals not tied to ongoing human services programming or initiatives. - Requests for events where competition is the main focus, including awards or prizes. - Funding for debt retirement or depreciation, or deficit reduction. - Requests to provide licensed child care services. - Requests for mandated government services. - Requests for core programs (including staffing) where the Federal and/or Provincial government is primarily responsible for funding.
 These include hospital-based health programs, child protection services, medical research, heritage projects, formal education and training, settlement services, and English as a second language training, among others. - Requests for projects or programs that are primarily or fully funded or delivered by municipalities.
 These include programs for parks and recreation, transportation, and economic development.

-5. How to apply to the continuing intake
+7. How to apply to the initial intake

-Applicants must complete the Application for 2024 Funding: Category One fillable PDF form.
+Applicants must complete the Application for 2024 Funding: Category Two fillable PDF form.
 The form is available for download from the HRCIF web page at halton.ca.